KRFlowers/resnet-plant-disease-classification/README.md

 # Evaluating Pre-trained ResNet50V2 for Plant Disease Classification

 This project evaluates the performance of a pre-trained ResNet50V2 model for image classification.
 Using transfer learning with ImageNet weights, I compare its performance against two custom CNN architectures.
-The models are trained to classify tomato plant diseases using the New Plant Diseases Dataset from Kaggle.
+The models are trained using the New Plant Diseases Dataset from Kaggle.

 ## Project Overview